tkhamez/neucore/doc/API.md

 Application API
 - Show app information. `/app/v1/show`

+### app-groups

+Allows an app to get groups from a player account.

+Application API
 - Return groups of the character's player account. `/app/v2/groups/{cid}`
 - Return groups of multiple players, identified by one of their character IDs. `/app/v1/groups`
 - Return groups of the corporation. `/app/v2/corp-groups/{cid}`